 William Alexander Hunter 1882-1921

 William left for Ludwigshafen in Germany after leaving school in 1899.
 This is across the Rhine from Manheim and Worms.
 There he went into the woollen trade as his father had.
 This eventually took him to New York in 1902, Saskatchewan in 1905, Kilkenny in 1908 and eventually to Lodz, Poland in 1909.
-There he lived with his brother Race who had married Olga, who was Polish.
+There he lived with his brother Race who had married a Polish lady called Olga.

 With the advent of World War One, William became a lieutenant in the 8th Battalion Cameron Highlanders on Jan 4th,1915.
 This regiment was one of the Cameron Highlanders reserve battalions.
 William was attached to the First Battalion Essex Regiment which was part of the famous 29th Division (the incomparable division).This was part of the Mediterranean Expedition Force that sailed to Gallipoli in April 1915 and disembarked on April 29th.
 This was the initial landing on the peninsular at Cape Helles.
 Some of the war's bloodiest battles subsequently took place with the Incomparables suffering losses of 34,000.
 The 29th fought for the duration of the ill-fated campaign and was one of the last divisions to leave in January 1916.

 William, served until November 1915 when he returned to the UK.
 The war wounds, from which he died after the war, were presumably sustained in this campaign.
 He joined the Intelligence Corps in April 1916, working in the Anti-Aircraft department until August 1917.
 From then until April 1918, he worked as a General Staff Officer at General Headquarters for Anti-Aircraft.
 He then worked as a Staff Officer in the RAF until April 1919, when he was demobbed as Major Hunter.
 Post-War, he received the 1915 Star, British War & Victory Medals.